Supporting someone who is approaching the end of their life

 Getting information

 Some men with prostate cancer feel uncertain about the future and worry about what might happen.
 Finding out what to expect can help you and your loved one prepare.
 It may also help to answer questions you have about physical problems, such as pain.
-Read more about what to expect.
+Read more about what to expect when someone you love is approaching the end of their life.

 Planning ahead

 It can be difficult to know what care is available for you and your loved one.
 Thinking and planning ahead can help you and your loved one get the support you need.
-Read more about thinking and planning ahead.
+Read more about what support is available, and where and who will be involved in your loved one's care, in the planning your care section.

 Spending time together

-Spending time together can help you and your loved one feel less isolated or anxious.
+Spending time together can help you and your loved one feel less isolated, lonely or anxious.
 Some men don’t feel up to talking or doing anything very active.
-But even if you're just around, it will let him know that you are there for him.
+But even if you're just around, it will let them know that you are there for them.

 Supporting someone in the last few days